Entidad/mendix-react-native-twilio-video-webrtc/README.md

 Depending on your version of node, you might need to use the following

 ```
-nvm use --lts
+nvm use 20
 npm install --legacy-peer-deps
 ```

-This procedure works on node `v16.14.2`
+This procedure works on node `v20.16.0`

 For building from command line, disable linting by ammending `./android/build.gradle` as follows